zyueek/CodeACT-R/README.md

 | `rand_dist_overall` | Distance for the overall random baseline. |

 These columns let you compare real-vs-simulated similarity against two random baselines, reproducing the evaluation in the ASE NIER paper.

-Feel free to extend this README with additional datasets or evaluation scripts as you replicate the experiments from the paper.